bfelger/Mud98/doc/mud98/customize-01.md

 mob echoat $n {*You step off the end of an old rope ladder at the base of Cuivealda, the{/Tree of Awakening.
 Your years in the nurturing hands of the Tetyayath have{/come to an end.{/{/Now you must go out into the world and find your destiny...{/{x
 ```

 The `mob echoat $n` command says that the mob executing the script will perform an "echo" (unquoted text) directly to the character that prompted the trigger.
 I added coloration to add some flair as a call-out.
 The `{/` color code is actually a new-line.
-When do doing mobprogs like this, you will need to keep track of your own line endings.
+When doing mobprogs like this, you will need to keep track of your own line endings.

 I now close off the code with `@`, and finish the MobProg with `done`.